 Greece enjoys sensational seascapes, landscapes, archaeology, and history.
 But for tourism to snap back as an important catalyst for the growth of the economy it will take much more than that.
 A key government priority, in partnership with private enterprise, must be to break the back of the culture of bad service which has become institutionalized in Greece.
 This will be a long and hard slog but it can be accomplished through education and training programs, as well as through incentives and penalties designed to ensure the necessary behavior modification of service providers whether they be public or private.
 It must be said, too, that customers and especially foreign tourists have a role to play here by demanding a higher level of service than the nation is dishing out.

-A second priority is the rebuilding of the nation’s infrastructure, particularly on the islands, to include upgraded airports, roads, ports, telecommunications (among OECD, countries Greece ranks last in fiber optic broadband penetration), waste haulage, water supply (summer customarily brings water shortages to many islands), and sewage systems.
+A second priority is the rebuilding of the nation’s infrastructure, particularly on the islands, to include upgraded airports, roads, ports, transportation, telecommunications (among OECD countries, Greece ranks last in fiber optic broadband penetration), waste haulage, water supply (summer customarily brings water shortages to many islands), and sewage systems.
+On the island of Mikonos, as a notable example, the peak tourist season attracts tens of thousands of tourists.
+Yet, the the number of available taxi cabs number roughly two dozen.
 Any significant influx of tourists is sure to stress these systems to the brink.
 And, it remains to be seen how long the well-heeled tourist endures these arduous conditions before exploring alternate vacation destinations.
 Clearly, the country’s topography with its many islands makes the task far more difficult and expensive than if it were dealing with a single land mass.
 But that is the hand that Greece has been dealt and its vistas are what makes the nation unique in all the world.

 It isn’t clear how the nation’s financial distress will allow it to finance the vast improvements to infrastructure that are sorely needed.
 Improbably, however, the country found a way to spend up to $2.4 billion to upgrade its F-16 fighter fleet.
 This is a follow-up to a previous deal which cost taxpayers in excess of $2.5 billion for German submarines.
 That deal was severely marred when investigators found the Defense Minister, Akis Tsochadzopoulos, guilty of taking bribes of up to $120 million.